These 5 Creepy Asylums In Michigan From The State’s Past Are Quite Disturbing

 These are some of the more prominent sanitariums, state hospitals, and asylums in Michigan with haunting pasts.
 Which of these do you find most creepy?
-Have you taken a guided tour through any abandoned places in Michigan?
-Tell us in the comments below!
+Have you taken a guided tour through any abandoned asylums in Michigan?
+Tell us in the comments!

-And if you have an insatiable appetite for all things spooky, be sure to check out these haunted cemeteries in Michigan!
+And if you have an insatiable appetite for all things spooky, be sure to take a road trip to check out these haunted cemeteries in Michigan!

 Abandoned Places In Michigan